Hines94/CharacterClippingProtector/README.md

 ### Usage:

 - DO NOT RUN in any pose other than T or A pose - will get varying results

+- Setup a specific layer for testing occlusion and set this in the script

 - In editor use the "check" option as described above to run the simulation